Luxury Expedition Ship

 I knew Antarctica would be beautiful.
 I knew it would be dramatic.
 I knew it would be amazing, but what I didn't expect was the irresistable spell it would have on me, and how deeply I would be affected.
 The stunning beauty, the remoteness, and the otherworldly feeling of Antarctica overwhelmed me.
 Equally powerful was the laughter and joy of the people I met who shared in the experience, from the expedition staff to my fellow travelers.
 It was like nothing I had experienced in all my previous travels, and I will forever yearn to return.

-The cabins on the Sea Spirit were extremely spacious and comfortable; the meals were varied, international, and delicious; and the lectures were entertaining and informative.
+The cabins were extremely spacious and comfortable; the meals were varied, international, and delicious; and the lectures were entertaining and informative.
 Above all of this, I would have to say that the captain, the crew, and the expedition staff were what really made the voyage special.
 They were uniformly friendly and professional, and worked tirelessly with a sense of humor to make sure we all had a remarkable trip.

 We arrived a day earlier than scheduled, and on the afternoon of our third day onboard, we set off for our first landing at Aitcho Island, South Shetlands.
 Here, we encountered the most curious gentoo penguin chicks that nibbled on my pants and jacket and swatted me with their wings as I sat on the beach.
 We all returned to the ship elated, a feeling that lasted for the remainder of our journey.